priyalaggarwal/al-folio/_pages/about.md

 social: true
 ---

 I am a graduate student at [Columbia University](http://www.cs.columbia.edu/){:target="\_blank"}, studying Computer Science with a specialization in Machine Learning.
+I am graduating in December 2020, and am looking for full-time jobs.

+This summer, I worked as an intern with [Amazon Robotics. ](https://www.amazonrobotics.com/){:target="\_blank"}

 Prior to this, I worked as a Software Engineer at [Microsoft India](https://www.microsoft.com/en-in/about/){:target="\_blank"} from 2018-2019 in Cloud and Enterprise, specifically [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview){:target="\_blank"}.
 I completed my Bachelor's in Computer Science from [Delhi Technological University](http://dtu.ac.in/){:target="\_blank"} in May 2018.